4 double bedrooms, 1 bathroom and 1 shower room

 Though the foundations, the roof and some interior walls have been completely redone, great pains were made to maintain its original appearance.
 The grounds of the property rise on three easily reached levels towards the hillside through which an ancient stone path is nowadays used by the occasional hiker.
 Close to the house, the swimming pool has both sun and a view of the mill, while on a higher level there is a small patio, furnished for eating alfresco or relaxing with a good book.

 The owner has chosen to keep interiors simple and sparsely furnished, choosing details with care each visit he makes, and this, accompanied by the solid walls and the glimpses of wilderness through the windows has translated into a relaxing and welcoming atmosphere for its visitors.
-The entrance is on the ground floor, leading to a comfortable living room and double bedroom with adjoining shower room.
+The entrance is on the ground floor, leading to a comfortable living room with sofas and a piano (Baby Grand Piano unlocked on request), and double bedroom with adjoining shower room.
 This large double bedroom also has a door to a sunny terraced part of the garden, with a shaded pergola and dining table.
 The first floor is reached by an open stone staircase but, as the house follows the contours of the hillside, can also be reached by an entrance door higher up the hill.
 On this floor are an eat-in kitchen, three bedrooms and a bathroom that serves them all.
 While two of the bedrooms are of modest size, a third is large and luminous and has sky-blue walls that evoke the Nature outside its windows.
-Also on this floor is a cosy corner at the top of the stairs, with a piano, a small sofa and lots of books and magazines.
+Also on this floor is a cosy corner at the top of the stairs, with a dining table, chairs, a small sofa and lots of books and magazines.

 The house is perfect for people seeking a country holiday, where they can savour a simple life, the sun, the trees and and walks in an area of Tuscany that is still quite undiscovered.